1. What causes osteoporosis?

 - use of corticosteroids for longer than three months increases the risk for osteoporosis

 - rheumatoid arthritis increases the risk of osteoporosis

-- alcohol intake of 3 or more drinks per day
+- consumption of three or more alcohol drinks per day

-- weight loss of more than 10% since age 25 increases the risk of osteoporosis
+- loss of weight of more than 10% since age 25 increases osteoporosis risks

 - history of falls in the past year